tomgu1991/tomgu1991.github.io/blog/Technical/Tsmart/MemoryModelProposal.md

    we store as bits, so we need to know, i32 2 is the third element, i32 1 is the seconde
    ```

-8. float/double bit-version?
+8. float/double bit-version? =》 Chen guang

-9. for return value? the same object or a copy?
+9. for return value? the same object or a copy?  =?
+TODO

-10. aggregate value
+10. aggregate value => 是放在object叉开  还是  value上

 ### Memory Graph Definition